DataDog/datadog-agent/.github/PULL_REQUEST_TEMPLATE.md

 * Commit titles should be prefixed with general area of pull request's change.
 * Draft PRs should be prefixed with `[WIP]` in their title.

+If you are interacting with the serverless agent/extension:
+  * Please make sure to tag your PR with the `team/serverless` label.
+  * Include a milestone for the next extension release in your PR (for example, `lambda-extension-x`).

+This process aids us in deciding what goes into a release candidate by allowing a quick search of closed PRs.
 -->
 ### What does this PR do?